vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ## Arriving in Kentucky {#kentucky-arrival}

-After a 78 mile drive, we then got to our hotel at 9:38pm Eastern time with 68% charge - plenty for our adventures!
-You might notice that's a pretty large range drop for that distance, but I was probably driving a little faster than before since we had plenty of charge to get back to the hotel.
+After a 78-mile drive, we then got to our hotel at 9:38pm Eastern time with 68% charge - plenty for our adventures!
+You might notice that's a pretty large range drop for that distance, but I was probably driving a little faster than before, since we had plenty of charge to get back to the hotel.

 **Pro Tip - Speed is a huge factor in EV range!** Gasoline is incredibly energy dense, so we often don't realize just how much leeway it gives us.
 For context, one gallon of gasoline is equivalent to